xversial/Foundation-Platform/extensions/create.md

 #### Using The Workshop Extension

+> **Note** Workshop uses a `workbench` directory and an optional `composer.phar`.
+These can be added manually to your Platform installation.
+Be sure that `workbench` is writable when creating the folder.

 The easiest way to get started with an extension is to create one though the Workshop extension.
 To get started browse to `admin/operations/workshop` in your Platform 2 back-end.

 You'll notice a series of input fields which will be needed to generate your extension files.
 We'll go over each one of them.